toeverything/blocksuite/README.md

 pnpm i @blocksuite/editor@nightly
 ```

-If you want to easily reuse most of the rich-text editing features, you can use the `SimpleAffineEditor` web component directly:
+If you want to easily reuse most of the rich-text editing features, you can use the `SimpleAffineEditor` web component directly ([code example here](./packages/playground/examples/basic/index.html)):

 ```ts
 import { SimpleAffineEditor } from '@blocksuite/editor';